zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 ### ACTIVATE while sneaking and looking at owned horse

-- Access your Horse's saddlebags, for some additional storage
+- Access your Horse's saddlebags for some additional storage, as well as Immersive Horses settings
-- This cannot be changed
+- This can be changed in the Immersive Horses MCM (not recommended).

 ### ACTIVATE while riding a horse